Author

 Ebenezer Gay

 Ebenezer Gay (1696–1787) was a prominent New England Congregationalist minister and theologian whose moderate approach to Calvinist doctrine significantly influenced the intellectual development of eighteenth-century American Protestantism.
-Serving as pastor of the First Church in Suffield, Connecticut, for over sixty years, Gay became known for his rational theology and moral philosophy, which anticipated later Unitarian thought while remaining within the Reformed tradition.
-His published sermons, including *The Character and Work of a Good Ruler*, exemplified his engagement with both ecclesiastical concerns and civic virtue during a formative period in American religious and political thought.
+Serving as pastor of the First Church in Suffield, Connecticut, for over sixty years, Gay became known for his rational theology and ethical emphasis, which helped bridge traditional Calvinist orthodoxy and emerging Enlightenment thought.
+His published sermons and theological writings, including *The Character and Work of a Good Ruler*, exemplified the pastoral concerns of colonial New England clergy and contributed to the theological foundations that would later shape American religious liberalism.

 Works in the Library